-ICAO has updated its “Oceanic Errors” NAT Ops Bulletin – the doc which has all the advice for operators on how to avoid the common mistakes when flying the North Atlantic.
+ICAO have updated their “Oceanic Errors” NAT Ops Bulletin – the doc which has all the advice for operators on how to avoid the common mistakes when flying the North Atlantic.

 These include: Gross Nav Errors, Large Height Deviations, and Longitudinal Separation busts.
 There’s also some advice on Flight Planning, SLOP, and some datalink things to watch out for.

-Looks like there are no significant changes in terms of content for this updated version when compared with the old one – they’ve just tidied it up a bit.
-But if you operate over the North Atlantic it’s still worth a read, as there’s lots of top tips on how to avoid the most common “gotchas”!
+Looks like there are no big changes in terms of content for this updated version when compared with the old one from last year – they’ve improved the language to be more friendly to human ears, and corrected some of the references.
+But if you operate over the North Atlantic it’s still worth a read, as there’s lots of top tips on how to avoid the most common gotchas!

 More on the topic: